 Other folks want to learn to write.
 A one-on-one session with an experienced teacher can teach you to fish.
 If you know what I mean.

-Therefore: I am making my writing and teaching expertise available.
+Therefore: I am putting my writing and teaching expertise up for sale.

 What I will do: Critique and line-edit your novel.
 A critique generally runs 3-5 pages, and covers structural and developmental issues.
 If I think that your novel has reached or can reach a level which makes it suitable for submission, I'll tell you so.
 If I don't, I'll be honest about it and tell you that, as well.

 What I won't do (because no one can): Guarantee that your novel will be commercially published.
 Guarantee that your novel will be elevated by my services to publishable quality--I'll only undertake to make it a better novel than it was before, and to provide you with what I hope will be a learning experience in the process.
 Think of the whole thing as a private tutorial, if that makes more sense.

 Fields I'll work in: Fantasy; science fiction (I only undertake to vet the fiction part; you're on your own with the science half); historical fiction, alternate-historical fiction, and historical fantasy; mystery; dark fantasy and paranormal.
 I have experience with both YA and adult fiction.